RoySegall/linkedin-python-parser/README.md

 ## Before installing

-1. Make sure you have a [RethinkDB](https://www.rethinkdb.com) instance running.
+1. Make sure you have a [RethinkDB](https://www.rethinkdb.com).
 2. Make sure the [geckdriver](https://github.com/mozilla/geckodriver)
-is located in a place you know
+is located in a path which you know and set under the `gecko` property in the settings file.
-3. Run [Selenium](http://www.seleniumhq.org/) in the background.
+3. Make sure you have [Selenium](http://www.seleniumhq.org/).
 4. Register to linkedin and set the user credentials under the `linkedin` property in the settings file you created.